amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

   }
 {% endcodeblock %}

-`findNodeAndParent` goes through the tree searching for the value.
+`findNodeAndParent` goes through the tree, searching for the value.
 It starts at the root (line 2) and then goes left or right based on the value (line 10).
 If the value already exists, it will return the node `found` and also the parent.
 In case that the node doesn't exist, we still return the `parent`.

 ### BST Node Deletion